Esther Wertheimer: Career

 In 1980, Wertheimer began to exhibit her polished bronze figural sculptures in cities in Florida, USA.
 She traveled to Japan in 1989, seeking exhibitions and commissions, and by 1997 had won nine public sculpture competitions there.
 During the mid-1980s through to the 1990s, Wertheimer completed numerous public art commissions in Canada, USA and China.
 In 1991, Wallack Gallery, Ottawa, held a retrospective of her work.
 In 1992, Wertheimer's Primavera (Democracy), a four-metre bronze sculpture, was commissioned for Fukuoka City Hall Plaza, in Fukuoka, Japan.
-She was Director and Founding Member of the Saint Laurent Art Association/Society, Ville St-Laurent, QC (1960-1965) and the Sculptors Society of Canada (1985).
+She was Director and Founding Member of the Saint Laurent Art Association/Society, Ville St-Laurent, Quebec (1960–1965) and the Sculptors Society of Canada (1985).

 She died in Montreal on August 18, 2016.